BackshopCollege/tw-recife/presentation/00-rest.md

 >  <!-- .element: style="width: 100%" -->
   " Once a new TECHNOLOGY starts rolling,
-    if you're not part of steamroller, you're part of the road. "   Stewart Brand
+    if you're not part of the steamroller, you're part of the road. "   Stewart Brand